Cirru/goose/readme.md

 ### Examples:

-This is only a demo in fake code.
-Things not listed haven't be consodered.
+This is only a demo in fake code:

 ```go
 package main